CNBC's Senior Correspondent Scott Cohn Revealed America's Top Five States for Business Today on CNBC & CNBC.com

-ENGLEWOOD CLIFFS, N.J., July 10, 2012—CNBC, First in Business Worldwide, today unveiled the results of its sixth annual list of America’s Top States for Business with Texas claiming the top spot yet again from last year’s winner, Virginia.
+ENGLEWOOD CLIFFS, N.J., June 24, 2014—CNBC, First in Business Worldwide, today unveiled the results of its eighth annual list of America's Top States for Business with Georgia taking top honors.
+Georgia scored 1,659 out of 2,500 points.

-CNBC Senior Correspondent Scott Cohn reported today live from the University of Texas at Austin and counted down the top five states throughout CNBC’s Business Day programming and on CNBC.com.
-Coverage of America’s Top States for Business will continue on-air and online through Thursday, July 12th.
+CNBC Senior Correspondent Scott Cohn reported today live from Stone Mountain, GA and counted down the top five states throughout CNBC's Business Day programming and on CNBC.com.
+Coverage of America's Top States for Business will continue on-air and online through Wednesday, June 25th.

-CNBC.com has an in-depth look at how Texas reclaimed the top spot including a complete economic snapshot (employment, budget, tax and housing data).
-The rankings for all 50 states are available on the site, topstates.cnbc.com.
-In addition, the site also has exclusive stories and slideshows drilling down into the various top-ranking categories including Technology, Quality of Life and Most Improved States.
+CNBC.com offers a detailed analysis of how Georgia claimed the top spot including a complete economic snapshot (employment, budget, tax and housing data).
+The rankings for all 50 states are available at topstates.cnbc.com.
+In addition, the site also has exclusive stories and slideshows including State Winners and Losers in the Jobs War, Top States for Innovation, and Comeback States, among others.

 Follow us on Twitter @CNBC and take part in the social conversation surrounding CNBC's top states coverage using hashtag #TopStates.

-To determine the rankings for America’s Top States for Business, each state was scored—using publicly available data—on 51 different measures of competitiveness developed with input from business groups including The National Association of Manufacturersand The Council on Competitiveness as well as the states themselves.
-States received points based on their rankings in each metric, which were then separated into ten broad categories: Cost of Doing Business, Workforce, Quality of Life, Infrastructure & Transportation, Economy, Education, Technology & Innovation, Business Friendliness, Access to Capital and Cost of Living.
+To determine the rankings for America's Top States for Business, each state was scored—using publicly available data—on 56 different measures of competitiveness.
+The initial metrics were developed in cooperation with business groups including The National Association of Manufacturers and The Council on Competitiveness.
+The formula is regularly updated with input from economic development experts, the states themselves, and the CNBC Global CFO Council.
+States received points based on their rankings in each metric, which were then separated into ten broad categories.
+The categories are weighted based on how frequently they are cited as selling points in state economic development marketing materials.
+That way, CNBC grades the states on the criteria they use to sell themselves.

 America's Top 5 States for Business:

-1. Texas (Highest Rank - #1 in Infrastructure & Transportation; Lowest Rank - #35 in Quality of Life)
+1. Georgia (Highest Rank - #1 in Infrastructure and Workforce; Lowest Rank - #32 in Quality of Life & Education)

-3. Virginia (Highest Rank - #3 in Business Friendliness; Lowest Rank - #33 in Infrastructure & Transportation)
+3. Utah (Highest Rank - #1 in Access to Capital; Lowest Rank - #46 in Education)

-5. North Dakota (Highest Rank - #2 in Economy; Lowest Rank - #47 in Technology & Innovation)
+5. North Carolina (Highest Rank - #4 in Economy & Workforce; Lowest Rank - #34 in Quality of Life)